Meet the people who make Panmure so delicious

 The result: a heartwarming snapshot of the people behind the food of Panmure - their faces, their lives, and their stories.

-Meet Sylvia of Sylvia’s Bakery (12 Queens Road)
+Sylvia’s Bakery (12 Queens Road) Sylvia

 Sylvia reaches Panmure in the silent hours of the early morning, ready to start baking at 2am.
 She has run her bakery here on Queens Road for three and half years, after moving it from Remuera.
 The passionate baker says the move was difficult at first, but she’s confident she made the right decision.